steschwa/snipman.nvim/README.md

                 }
             }

-            -- add more snippets as needed
+            -- more snippets as needed ...
         },

-        -- add snippets for other file types
+        -- snippets for other file types ...
     }
 }
 ```